lem0nmel0n/snaplet/README.md

 ## notes
-small learning project. proceed with caution i was actually pretty proud of this. it was pretty awesome to learn about screenshotting in python
+small learning project. proceed with caution

+i was actually pretty proud of this. it was pretty awesome to learn about screenshotting in python.